nirojasva/spectral-benchmark/README.md

     - Java (JDK): Required to run the capymoa package.

 - Step 2: Evaluation Environment (env_spectra)
-This environment is for running the runned experiments.
+This environment is for running the different experiments.

 ```bash
 # Create the environment